max-brod/HalfSwordModdingResources/README.md

 A collection of modding resources for Half Sword.

 ## Engine
-Half Sword (as of the Demo v0.4 or newer, Aprin 2025) is built on Unreal Engine 5.4.4.
+Half Sword (as of the Demo v0.4 or newer, April 2025) is built on Unreal Engine 5.4.4.

+(The older versions like Demo v0.3 used to be on UE 5.1)

 ## Modding approaches
 In general, at run time you can inject your code or modify/objects variables in memory, or modify game assets on disk.